EMCMS/ACS.jl/docs/src/svd.md

 ```@example svdex
 # The function transpose(-) is part of LinearAlgebra.jl package that has been automatically installed via ACS.jl package.
-# Not all the functions of LinearAlgebra.jl are exported within the ACS.jl enviornment.
+# Not all the functions of LinearAlgebra.jl are exported within the ACS.jl environment.
 XtX = transpose(X)*X

 ```